 - The dependent party remarries or cohabitates with another adult

-- They lose their job or suffer a substantial decrease income
+- The supporting party loses their job or suffers a substantial and involuntary decrease in income

 - The dependent party secures employment or an increase in income

-- An injury or illness which changes financial circumstances
+- An injury or illness changes the supporting party’s financial circumstances

 The Alimony Modification Process

-When this is not possible, you and your Madison, NJ alimony modification attorney will need to petition the courts to intervene.
-You will need to prove not only that a circumstance has changed permanently, but why that change calls for an alimony modification in your case.
+You’ll need to prove not only that your circumstance has changed permanently but also why that change calls for an alimony modification.